Jofralso/PDS-3rd-year/DR/README.md

 24. **Pulse Oximetry Signal Processing:**
     - Work on processing pulse oximetry signals to extract heart rate and oxygen saturation information.
 Analyze the challenges and techniques involved in accurate signal processing.

-25. **Gesture-Controlled Robotic Arm:**
-    - Implement a gesture-controlled robotic arm using sensors (like accelerometers or gyroscopes) to capture gestures.
-Process the signals to control the movements of the robotic arm.